stac-extensions/product/README.md

 #### product:acquisition_type

 The product acquisition type describes the purpose of the acquisition.
 It is similar to the `acquisitionType` field from the [OGC® Earth Observation Metadata profile of Observations & Measurements , Table 5](https://docs.ogc.org/is/10-157r4/10-157r4.html#24):

 > Used to distinguish at a high level the appropriateness of the acquisition for "general" use,
 > whether the product is a nominal acquisition, special calibration product or other.

-Admitted values are:
+Allowed values are:

 - `nominal`
 - `calibration`
 - `other`